 From what I’ve read, the rates in Koh Lipe are higher than in other parts of Thailand, more so during peak season.
 As it was the holidays during our visit, rates for accommodations are doubled.

-We haven’t been keeping close track of our budget, but based on estimates we spent about P30000 ($600) for 2 people for 6 days/5 nights — including ferry tickets, accommodation, food and tours (as well as other purchases).
+We went here in 2017 and we spent about P30000 ($600) for 2 people for 6 days/5 nights — including ferry tickets, accommodation, food and tours (as well as other purchases).